UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

       - Learners have run an R script from the command-line
       - Learners have been able to use the exercise files

-      Lesson plan (20 minutes in total):
+      Lesson plan (25 minutes in total):

       - 5 mins: prior knowledge
+          - You want to write and run R code on an HPC cluster.
+            Which ways do you know?
+          - How to start R on an HPC cluster?
-         - What is R?
+          - What is a module system?
-         - Why use R?
+          - Why is there a module system?
-         - What are features of R?
-         - Can R do everything?
-         - What are R packages?
-      - 5 mins: presentation: First overview of R
+      - 5 mins: presentation: loading and running R
+          - skip R packages, that is next session
-      - 5 mins: presentation: Course schedule
+      - 10 mins: challenge
       - 5 mins: feedback

 Introduction